 Learn what taking a short position is all about, and how investors can use this strategy to their advantage.

-During bear markets, some investors are able to make money when individual stocks decline thanks to an investment strategy called “short selling.”
+When individual stocks decline, some investors are able to make money thanks to a strategy called "short selling."
 But what exactly is a short position and how can investors use this technique to profit?

-Market participants normally take long positions in stocks, which means that they hope the company's share price will go up, which is known as taking a “long position.”
-When an investor takes a long position in a stock, the idea is that they will buy shares at a low price and then they will sell shares at a higher price.
+Market participants normally take long positions in stocks, which means that they hope the company's share price will go up.
+The idea is that the investor will buy shares at a low price and then eventually sell the shares at a higher price.

 However, speculators often take short positions for a profit, and some investors use them as a hedge against the downside risk of a long position in the same security.
-Here’s a brief overview of how a short sell works and how investors trading in the stock market can profit from them.
+Here's a brief overview of how short selling works and how investors trading in the stock market can profit with this approach.